日本語

 U.S. attorneys should note that the concept of Decision of Rejection is different to anything in the U.S. system.
 It should not be considered as the equivalent of an Advisory Action.

-There are two main advantages of filing a divisional at this stage.
+The main advantages of filing a divisional at the appeal stage are as follows.